Mulberry harbours: Post-war analysis

-Post-war (particularly American) historians say that although it was a success, the vast resources used on the Mulberry may have been wasted, as the American forces were supplied mostly over the beaches without the use of a Mulberry right through to September 1944.
+Although it was a success, the vast resources used on the Mulberry may have been wasted, as the American forces were supplied mostly over the beaches without the use of a Mulberry right through to September 1944.
 By the end of 6 June, 20,000 troops and 1,700 vehicles had landed on Utah beach (the shortest beach).
-At Omaha and Utah, 6,614 tons of cargo was discharged in the first 3 days.
+At Omaha and Utah, 6,614 tons of cargo were discharged in the first three days.
 A month after D-Day, Omaha and Utah were handling 9,200 tons, and after a further month, they were landing 16,000 tons per day.
 This increased until 56,200 tons of supplies, 20,000 vehicles, and 180,000 troops were discharged each day at those beaches.
 The Mulberry harbours provided less than half the total (on good weather days) to begin with.
-The Normandy Beaches supplied the following average daily tonnage of supplies:
+The Normandy beaches supplied the following average daily tonnage of supplies:

 By the end of June, over 289,827 tons of supplies had been offloaded onto the Normandy beaches.
 Up to September, U.S. forces were supported largely across the beaches, primarily without the use of the Mulberry.
 "However, in the critical early stage of the operation, had the Allied assault ships been caught in the open without the benefit of any protection, the damage in the American sector especially could have been catastrophic to the lines of supply and communication."

-"Mulberry B was substantially reinforced with units salvaged from the American harbor and that the Phoenixes were pumped full of sand to give them greater stability, measures that undoubtedly explain the extended service which the British port was able to render.
+Mulberry B was substantially reinforced with units salvaged from the American harbor and that the Phoenixes were pumped full of sand to give them greater stability, measures that undoubtedly explain the extended service which the British port was able to render.
 Furthermore, the planners obviously underrated the capacities of open beaches.
-The tremendous tonnage capacities subsequently developed at both Utah and Omaha were without doubt one of the most significant and gratifying features of the entire Overlord operation."
+The tremendous tonnage capacities subsequently developed at both Utah and Omaha were without doubt one of the most significant and gratifying features of the entire Overlord operation.